dbbz/echopen-ai/README.md

 ## Partnerships and data

 echOpen benefits from several academic partnerships.
-As for the data necessary for training learning algorithms, we are closely working with our partner and incubator, the [AP-HP](https://en.wikipedia.org/wiki/Assistance_Publique_%E2%80%93_H%C3%B4pitaux_de_Paris) in order to exploit anonymous data from their data lake, consisting of imaging their corresponding anonymous medical report.
+As for the data necessary for training learning algorithms, we are closely working with our partner and incubator, the [AP-HP](https://en.wikipedia.org/wiki/Assistance_Publique_–_Hôpitaux_de_Paris) in order to exploit anonymous data from their data lake, consisting of imaging their corresponding anonymous medical report.

+More coming